Best car insurance company for seniors: Travelers

-To determine the best auto insurance company for seniors, we looked at a number of factors, including annual rates for seniors, how well the company scored in the latest customer satisfaction survey by J.D.
-Power, the number of complaints filed with the National Association of Insurance Commissioners (NAIC) and its financial stability as assessed by credit rating agency AM Best.
-Each category was given a weighted score with premiums having the highest weighting.
+To determine the best auto insurance company for seniors, we looked at a number of factors, including annual rates for seniors, how the company performed on our annual best car insurance companies survey, the number of complaints filed with the National Association of Insurance Commissioners (NAIC) and its financial stability as assessed by credit rating agency AM Best.
+Each category was given a weighted score, with premiums having the highest weighting.

-Here’s how each of the top eight national insurance companies fared, based on average rates for a male and female driver aged 65-75 for a full coverage 100/300/100 insurance policy with $500 collision comprehensive deductibles.
+Here’s how each of the top eight national insurance companies fared, based on average rates for a driver aged 65-75 for a full coverage 100/300/100 insurance policy with $500 collision and comprehensive deductibles.

 *USAA is only available to military members, veterans and their families, and is therefore not ranked.

-Consistently on our list of the best car insurance companies nationwide and also the biggest personal insurance company in the U.S., State Farm is also our top pick for senior car insurance.
-Average rates aren't the lowest, but the company does have a big auto and home bundle discount at 25% to make up for it.
+No. 1 on our list of the best car insurance companies nationwide, Travelers is also our top pick for senior car insurance.
+Average rates are low, and the company has a big auto and home bundle discount at 25%.
 It also has the best possible rating from AM Best and a low complaint ratio.

 Nationwide: Best for cheap senior car insurance